dav-2/Flying-Object-Detection-and-Tracking-for-Defending-Designated-Zones-with-YOLO-and-DeepSORT/README.md

-# Flying Object Detection and Tracking for Defending Designated Zones with YOLO and DeepSORT
+# Flying Object Detection and Tracking for Defending Designated Zones using YOLO and DeepSORT

 This demo project focuses on developing an AI-powered system designed to detect, track, and classify flying objects in real time, with the primary goal of defending a designated Region of Interest (ROI) from a specific type of object—in this example, birds.
 By combining deep learning models and tracking algorithms, the system processes video feeds to differentiate between target objects (birds) and non-target objects (such as aircraft).